UE4SS-RE/RE-UE4SS/docs/installation-guide.md

 Then the name of your `working directory` should be `SatisfactoryEarlyAccess`.
 This directory will be automatically found and used by UE4SS if it exists.

-As of UE4SS 2.6, the following files & folders exist inside the `working directory`:
+As of UE4SS 3.0 (basic install), the following files & folders exist inside the `working directory`:

 - Mods
     - Mod folders
     - mods.txt
 - UE4SS-settings.ini
 - UE4SS.log
-- ue4ss.dll
+- UE4SS.dll
-- xinput1_3.dll (Optional proxy dll when using Method #1.
-Can have a name of any DLL that is loaded by the game engine or by its dependencies)
+- dwmapi.dll (Can have a name of any DLL that is loaded by the game engine or by its dependencies)

-Now all you need to do is start your game and point your injector of choice to `<root directory>/ue4ss.dll`.
+Now all you need to do is start your game and point your injector of choice to `<root directory>/UE4SS.dll`.

-## Last but not least...

-If you use method #3, if you keep a copy of `UE4SS-settings.ini` inside the `root directory` then this file will act as a default for all the games that don't have a `working directory`
-as long as you still point your injector to the `root directory`.
+If you use this method, if you keep a copy of `UE4SS-settings.ini` inside the `root directory` then this file will act as a default for all the games that don't have a `working directory` as long as you still point your injector to the `root directory`.

-This way you can use method #3 for most of your games and at the same time you can use method #2 for other games if method #3 is problematic for you.
+This way you can use this method for most of your games and at the same time you can use method #1 or method #2 for other games.

 ## How to verify that UE4SS is running successfully?